A proposal is a written offer to solve a technical problem

 Our experience has been that writers often go to extremes

 in deciding how much to say.
-One writer will repeat
+One writer will repeat in

-in words practically everything that is shown in a graphic
+words practically everything that is shown in a graphic

-aid, and another will not even note that he has used
+aid, and another will not even note that he has used one.

-various technical materials.
-You will probably find
+technical materials.
+You will probably find yourself most

-practices are observed:
+observed:

-1. If a graphic aid has some bearing on a conclusion
+1. If a graphic aid has some bearing on a conclusion to

-to be drawn, no matter how simple, a reference is made
+be drawn, no matter how simple, a reference is made to

-or “dramatic” purposes need not be mentioned.
+“dramatic” purposes need not be mentioned.

 2. The significant points shown by an “informational”

-graphic aid are commented on in the text, but minor
+graphic aid are commented on in the text, but minor details

-details are not mentioned.
+are not mentioned.

 3. Some directions are given on the reading and interpretation